GianlucaGuarini/parallax/README.md

 ### Parallax.refresh

-Refresh the position of the images visible in the viewport
+Refresh the position of the elements visible in the viewport

 ```js
 // do extremely heavy dom updates